Welcome to Georgia Southern University! We are excited to have you join our community and want to help facilitate your

 Living – We encourage students to live in a residence hall.
 This is the best way to learn about campus and meet new people.
 Seniors often tell us that their best friends are those they meet their first year in the residence hall.
 Residence halls can be fun and exciting.
 One of the changes for many students is that living in the residence hall requires them to SHARE their room.
 You may want to begin to think about how you negotiate in order to make living in this new home as positive as possible.
 What boundaries do you want to set?
 How will you go about having hard conversations?
 How will you resolve conflict if you don’t get along with your roommate(s)?

 You will, in many ways, be on your own.
 How are you going to handle this new freedom?
 Will you go ‘wild’ or will you find balance between fun and academic requirements?
 Think about your goals and how you want to achieve them while on your own.

 The staff at the Counseling Center is dedicated to helping students with a variety of concerns, from everyday problems to more serious mental health issues.
 We offer individual and group counseling,career exploration, workshops, outreach programs, and more!
 Also, these services are FREE to currently enrolled Georgia Southern students!

 Some of the most common concern that have led students to use our services are anxiety, depression, relationship concerns, educational issues, self-esteem, personal growth, loneliness and career planning.
 Other reasons may have to do with stress, concentration problems, life purpose and direction, eating concerns, low self-confidence, sexual identity, decision making, family conflicts, self-defeating behaviors, abuse, trauma, etc.

 Counseling can be an opportunity to talk about issues that are of concern to you with an objective person who can help you develop skills and view situations in ways that may enable you to be more effective in managing life’s challenges down the road.

-Also check out our section on self-help materials for a wealth of resources.
+Also check out our resource library for a wealth of information and resources.